-The updated Guidance for Industry on Process Validation: General Principles & Practices introduces a life cycle approach to process validation.
+The new Process Validation Guidance publication: General Principles & Practices introduces a life cycle approach to process validation.
 While the guidelines no longer think the use of traditional three-batch validation appropriate, it does not stipulate the number of validation batches appropriate for a prospective validation protocol, nor does it provide a rationale to determine it.
 This could; and has, left many manufacturers in a dilemma

 The way forward must be by utilizing a continuing activity that constantly verifies process compliance?

 The secret to success is going to be in selecting the single parameter robust enough to be used as yard stick for the process efficacy.
 Once this can be achieved preventative measures will become routine practice as operators use predictive analysis to execute routine maintenance - before product drifts out production tolerances.
 The whole process life cycle can be monitored with suitable data capture

 systems.
 Which will be be used in product release and simplification of end-product release analysis?

 PC systems use statistics to monitor the quality of products